By Mike Barnard & Don Gutzmer

 Getting a perfectly smooth surface starts with clearing the air of small particles.
 These particles may seem harmless, but once they are on a glossy surface it will not look nearly as good as it could.
 Avoid using tack rags.
 Vacuum the surface before coating.

 Before coating bare wood, heat the wood and apply the epoxy while the wood is cooling.
-During cooling, the air in the wood contracts, drawing the epoxy in.
+During cooling, the air in the wood contracts, drawing the epoxy in for a bubble-free epoxy coating.
 The opposite happens if you coat wood as it’s warming (such as in the morning, in the sunlight, near a heater or anytime ambient temperature is rising).
-The air in the wood will expand and “outgas” while the wood’s temperature is rising, resulting in bubbles in the curing coating.
+The air in the wood will expand and “outgas” while the wood’s temperature is rising, resulting in bubbles in the curing epoxy coating.

 Applying over stains